 Vacation

-Once an employee has worked for 12 consecutive months for the same organization, they’re entitled to 30 days of paid time off.
+Once an employee has worked for twelve consecutive months for the same organization, they’re entitled to 30 days of paid time off.
 There are three periods in which the employee must take their time off: one period has to be more than 14 days long, and the other two periods have to be a minimum of five days long.
-If an employee chooses not to take their annual leave, they have the ability to cash it in.
+If an employee chooses not to take their annual leave, they can cash it in.
 When they do, they’ll receive ⅓ of their annual leave compensation as a holiday bonus.

 Maternity and Paternity Leave